-The steps involved in carrying out an ICB are the responsibility of PIU,.
+The steps involved in carrying out an ICB are the responsibility of PIU, within the organizational structure of MoED explained in section 3.3.
 The following steps are involved in carrying out the ICB:

 - a.
 Preparation of technical requirements, including technical specification and approval by the KEEA and furnished to the World Bank for a No objection; - b.
 Preparation of Bidding Documents including technical specifications in accordance with the Bank's SBD for Goods/Works; - c.
 Receive the WB "No Objection" on the draft of Bidding Document prior to issuing them to prospective bidders; - d.
 Specific Procurement Notice (SPN) published in the local newspaper(s) of wide circulation, and in the United Nations Development Business on-line (through submitting draft SPN to the World Bank/Client Connection) and on MoED's website; - e.
 The time allowed for the preparation and submission of bids shall be determined with due consideration of the particular circumstances of the project and the magnitude and complexity of the contract.
 Generally, not less than six weeks from the date of the invitation to bid or the date of availability of bidding documents, whichever is later, shall be allowed. - f.
 Issuing Bidding Documents to interested and potential eligible Bidders; - g.
 Clarification on Bidding Documents as requested, including responses to questions raised.
 Draft response should be cleared with World Bank prior sending it to the bidders for prior review contracts.
 Responses copied to each bidder who purchased bidding documents without disclosure of the source of clarification received. - h.
-Receiving of bids and keeping them unopened in a locked safe until the bid opening date; - i.
-Bid Opening and preparation of Minutes; - j.
+Receiving of bids and keeping them unopened in a locked safe until the bid opening date; - Bid Opening and preparation of Minutes; - j.
 Bid Opening minutes sent to WB and to all bidders who submitted bids on time; - k.
 Evaluation and comparison of bids using the standard form of evaluation report; - I. Preparation of Evaluation Report with the recommendation for award; - m.
 Submission of the evaluation report to the WB for "No Objection"; - n.
 Respond to clarification requests on evaluation to the WB (if any); - o.
 Signed contracts awarded to the lowest evaluated responsive bidder p.
 Publication of Contracts

-In case of small procurement under shopping method, KEEA/PIU will issue Invitation To Quote (ITQs) and take guidance from sample ECA documents for small procurement.
+In case of small procurement under shopping method, KEEA as envisaged within the organizational structure of MoED in section 3.3 will issue Invitation To Quote (ITQs) and take guidance from sample ECA documents for small procurement.